 Notice the warfare imagery in these verses: “waging war” . . . “weapons of our warfare” . . . “destroy strongholds” . . . “destroy arguments” . . . “take every thought captive.”
 Needless to say, dealing with false beliefs is not a game.

 The Battle of Spiritual Warfare is Real

 The battle for truth is real, and it has eternal consequences.
 In the passage above, Paul was dealing with false apostles who questioned his apostolic credentials.
 However, Paul’s words apply to all beliefs that oppose the gospel.
 False beliefs come in different shapes and sizes, though none are quite as influential as the world’s major religions.
 Tragically, there are (literally) billions of people who are drawn to religions that oppose the gospel of Christ.

 To be fair, not all religions outside of Christianity oppose Christ violently, nor do their followers necessarily realize that they are even part of a war.
 However, beliefs that are “raised against the knowledge of God” (5) are at war—spiritual war—with the truth.
 And honestly, as we read the daily headlines, it’s easy to feel like we’re on the losing side of this war.

 The Victory is Secure

 Given what’s at stake in this battle, we need to be prepared.
 This upcoming Secret Church, “A Global Gospel in a World of Religions,” is aimed at equipping believers for this conflict between the gospel of Christ and the religions of the world.
-The goal is not simply to win arguments, but more importantly to be prepared to share the gospel with Hindus, Muslims, animists, atheists, and followers of all other religions.
-We don’t have to be a world religions expert, but we can more effectively engage people when we know that they believe.
+The goal is not simply to win arguments.
+But more importantly prepared to share the gospel with Hindus, Muslims, animists, atheists, and followers of all other religions.
+We don’t have to be a world religions expert, but we can more effectively engage people when we know what they believe.